 Is it true that a ‘bud a day’ keeps Alzheimer’s away?
-The connection between THC and dementia could be the key.

 Cannabis may hold the key to defeating Alzheimer’s disease.
-Research from the Stanford University School of Medicine recently found a key component of the pathology of Alzheimer’s.
+Research from the Stanford University School of Medicine recently found a key component in the pathology of Alzheimer’s.
 This neurodegenerative disorder prevents endocannabinoids from functioning in the brain.
 The new clue puts full spotlight on cannabinoid therapy and, in particular, the link between THC and dementia.

-The study, published in the journal Neuron, focuses on the peptide A-beta, which has long been suspected to play a major role in causing Alzheimer’s.
+The study, published in the Journal Neuron, focuses on the peptide A-beta, which has long been suspected to play a major role in causing Alzheimer’s.
 Peptides are chains of amino acids created naturally in the body.
 They help to regulate many bodily functions, such as growth, appetite, metabolism, stress, etc.

 The production and depositing of A-beta in the brain is widely believed to cause Alzheimer’s.
 Once enough A-beta gathers in the brain, it begins to form plaques that are the hallmark of this devastating form of dementia.

 Could THC Prevent Alzheimer’s Disease?

 It’s a good question — and one that many scientists think is worth answering.
 There is evidence that cannabis protects brain plasticity in animals (its ability to gain knowledge) and therefore might be a breakthrough drug in treating the disease.

 But could it do more than just slow down the progression?
 Could you keep Alzheimer’s disease at bay — and your mind sharp — by toking up on the regular?